MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/live-migration-workgroup-cluster.md

 1. In the Hyper-V Manager, select **New**, then  **Virtual Machine...**.

-1. Complete the steps in the **New Virtual Machine Wizard** to create a new virtual machine.
+1. Complete the steps in the **New Virtual Machine Wizard** to create a new virtual machine, using the appropriate settings for your setup.

 1. Add in the virtual machine as a **Virtual Machine** role in the workgroup cluster using the Failover Cluster Manager.